ManjunathAnde/Panther-Pathways/README.md

 🎯 Purpose

-Incoming GSU freshmen—especially international students—struggle with:
+Incoming GSU freshmen,especially international students, struggle with:

 Not knowing where to find accurate information